Arthur's Theme (Best That You Can Do)

-"Arthur's Theme (Best That You Can Do)" is a song performed and co-written by American singer-songwriter Christopher Cross, which was the main theme for the 1981 film Arthur starring Dudley Moore and Liza Minnelli.
-The song won an Oscar for Best Original Song in 1981.
-In the US, it reached number one on the Billboard Hot 100 and on the Hot Adult Contemporary charts during October 1981, remaining at the top on the Hot 100 for three consecutive weeks.
-Overseas, it also went to number one on the VG-lista chart in Norway and was a top-ten hit in several other countries.
-The song became the second and last American number-one hit by Christopher Cross.
-It was included as a bonus track only on the CD and cassette versions of his second album, Another Page, released in 1983.
+"Arthur's Theme (Best That You Can Do)" is a song performed and co-written by American singer-songwriter Christopher Cross as the main theme for the 1981 film Arthur, starring Dudley Moore and Liza Minnelli.
+It was recognized as the year's Best Original Song at both the 54th Academy Awards and 39th Golden Globe Awards.

+A commercial success in the United States, it reached the top of both the Billboard Hot 100 and Hot Adult Contemporary charts in October 1981, remaining at the top of the Hot 100 for three consecutive weeks.
+The song topped the VG-lista chart in Norway and was a top-ten hit in several other countries.
-The B-side of the record, "Minstrel Gigolo", was the same song used on the back of Cross' debut single, "Ride Like the Wind".

 Background

-The song was written in collaboration between Cross, pop music composer Burt Bacharach, and Bacharach's frequent writing partner and then-wife Carole Bayer Sager.
+The song was written in collaboration between Cross, Burt Bacharach, and Bacharach's frequent writing partner and future wife Carole Bayer Sager.
 A fourth writing credit went to Minnelli's ex-husband, Australian songwriter Peter Allen, a frequent collaborator with Bayer Sager.
 The line in the chorus "When you get caught between the moon and New York City" was taken from an unreleased song written by Allen and Bayer Sager.
 Allen came up with the line while his plane was in a holding pattern during a night arrival at John F. Kennedy International Airport.

-The song won the 1981 Academy Award for Best Original Song and Golden Globe Award for Best Original Song.
-In 2004 it finished at No. 79 in AFI's 100 Years...100 Songs survey of the top tunes in American cinema.
+The song also features Toto members Steve Lukather, Jeff Porcaro and David Hungate.

+Release

+The song "Minstrel Gigolo" served as the record's B-side, having previously backed Cross's debut single, "Ride Like the Wind".

+Cross included "Arthur's Theme (Best That You Can Do)" as a bonus track exclusive to cassette and CD versions of his 1983 album Another Page.